American college graduate beaten to death in Greece

 Story highlights

-- A 22-year-old recent college graduate was killed in the Greek island of Zakynthos
+- Bakari Henderson, 22, was visiting the Greek island of Zakynthos

 - Two people have been arrested, police say

-(CNN)An American tourist was allegedly beaten to death by a group of 10 men while visiting a Greek island in the Mediterranean, Greek state media reports.
+(CNN)An American tourist was beaten to death by a group of 10 men while visiting a Greek island in the Mediterranean, state media reported..

-Bakari Henderson, 22, was at a bar in the Greek island of Zakynthos with his friends early Friday when a man approached him and they began fighting, state news agency ANA-MPA reported.
+Bakari Henderson, 22, was at a bar in the Greek island of Zakynthos with his friends Friday when a man approached him and they began fighting, according to state news agency ANA-MPA.

-The fight escalated into a brawl on the street after the bar's security asked the men to leave, ANA-MPA reported.
+The fight escalated into a brawl on the streets after the bar's security asked the men to leave, ANA-MPA reported.

 Two people, a 32-year-old Serbian and a 34-year-old Greek national, have been arrested.
-Police are searching for others who may be involved, the state media agency reported.
+Police are searching for others who may be involved.

 Zakynthos, an island in the west coast of mainland Greece, is popular among tourists for its cliffside beaches and sea caves.

-"Greek police in Zakynthos notified the US Embassy of the death of a U.S. citizen in the early morning hours of Friday, July 7," the US State Department said in a statement.
+"Greek police in Zakynthos notified the US Embassy of the death of a US citizen in the early morning hours of Friday," the US State Department said in a statement.

 Henderson recently graduated from the University of Arizona with a bachelor's degree in business finance and entrepreneurship, according to his Linkedin profile.